DFE-Digital/get-into-teaching-app/app/views/content/life-as-a-teacher/age-groups-and-specialisms/special-educational-needs.md

   - special school

 ---
-Special educational needs and disabilities can affect pupils’ ability to learn.
+Special educational needs and disabilities (SEND) can affect pupils’ ability to learn.
 For example, they may struggle to read or write because they have dyslexia, or they may have difficulties concentrating.
 Some pupils may have physical impairments which means they need special equipment to help them learn.

-Teaching pupils with special educational needs and disabilities (SEND) offers you a unique opportunity to make a lasting impact in their lives.
+Teaching pupils with SEND offers you a unique opportunity to make a lasting impact in their lives.
 You’ll help pupils overcome challenges and guide them to discover their strengths and fulfil their potential.
 Through your support, they’ll build self-esteem and resilience.

 <blockquote class="quote quote--background-white quote--indent">
   <p>I'm passionate about being there for my students, helping them see their potential and overcome their own challenges.</p>